JamieBort/Portfolio-Website/Revamp2023.md

 **Note - all the following has been completed in the `Revamp2023` branch.**

+- Done.

+  > General housekeeping

+  > > Modify the https://github.com/JamieBort/jamiebort.github.io/tree/basic_framework#branch-structure, https://github.com/JamieBort/jamiebort.github.io/tree/dev#branch-structure, https://github.com/JamieBort/jamiebort.github.io/tree/Revamp2023#branch-structure and sections to reflect the new branches.

+  > > Add the `Revamp2023.md` file to the `dev` branch.
+Add it to the `master` branch too.

+  > > > So that as I/someone looks at the master branch they know the status of this project.

 - Done

   > Delete the ~~Close out this~~ `basic_framework` branch.